 5.3.2 Replacement Brake Lining Assemblies and Replacement Drum Brake Linings for Vehicles of Categories M3, N2, N3, T3 and T4

-Shear Strength — This test applies only to brake lining assemblies.
+Shear strength — This test applies only to brake lining assemblies.
 Replacement brake lining assemblies of the type for which approval is requested shall be tested for shear strength according to standard ISO 6312.
 Brake lining assemblies may be divided into two or three parts to match the test machine’s capability.
 The minimum acceptable shear strength is 250 N/cm2.

 Compressibility — Replacement brake lining assemblies and replacement drum brake linings of the type for which approval is requested shall be tested for compressibility according to standard ISO 6310.
 Flat specimens according to sample Type I may be used.
 The compressibility values shall not exceed 2 percent at ambient temperature and 5 percent at 400 °C for pad assemblies and 2 percent at ambient temperature and 4 percent at 200 °C for shoe assemblies and drum brake linings.

-Material Hardness — This requirement applies to drum brake lining assemblies and drum brake linings.
+Material hardness — This requirement applies to drum brake lining assemblies and drum brake linings.
 Replacement brake lining assemblies or replacement drum brake linings of the type for which approval is requested shall be tested for hardness according to standard ISO 2039-2.
 The hardness figure for the friction material at the rubbing surface shall be the mean value out of five sample linings from different production batches (if available) by taking five measurements at different places of each brake lining.

 NOTE — Material hardness test may be done as an alternative to compressibility test.

-Cross braking strength — Replacement drum brake linings of the type for which approval is requested shall be tested for Cross breaking strength as per IS 2742 (Part 3).
+Cross braking strength — Replacement drum brake linings of the type for which approval is requested shall be tested for cross breaking strength as per IS 2742 (Part 3).

 5.3.3 Heat Swell test for Replacement Brake Lining Assemblies and Replacement Drum Brake Linings for Vehicles of Categories M3, N2, N3, T3 and T4

-Heat Swell shall be tested for drum brake linings as per IS 2742 (Part 3) and for disc-brake-pads as per ISO 6313.
+Heats shall be tested for drum brake linings as per IS 2742 (Part 3) and for disc-brake-pads as per ISO 6313.

 6 PACKAGING AND MARKING